vault27/Foundation/paloalto.md

 - Specify whether to mirror decrypted traffic before or after policy enforcement
 - **Policies > Decryption** > Specify decryption Decryption Profile in Rule

+## Decryption Broker

+- Layer 3 interface is used

 ## Autofocus

 - It is a web portal